 Physicians licensed in the state of California are required to complete at least 50 hours of AMA PRA Category 1 Credit™ during each biennial renewal cycle.
 In addition to state requirements for maintenance of licensure, additional requirements may be set forth by certifying boards and/or institutions where a physician practices.

 What type of CME credit do physicians need?

 AMA PRA Category 1 Credit™ is the most common type of credit physicians need for maintenance of licensure.
 In order for an activity to be designated for AMA PRA Category 1 Credit™, it must be planned and implemented by an accredited CME provider.

 What is the difference between AMA Category 1 and Category 2 credit?

 Category 1 CME activities are formally planned activities that are certified for credit by an ACCME accredited provider and in compliance with the ACCME standards for Commercial Support.
-Category 2 CME activities are physician self-reported educational activities that a physician engages in to improved their knowledge, competence and/or performance as it relates to the care of their patients.
-Examples include, but are not limited to
+Category 2 CME activities are physician self-reported educational activities that a physician engages in to improve their knowledge, competence and/or performance as it relates to the care of their patients.

 What happens if I cannot attend a CME activity for the entire time?

 It is the responsibility of the learner to claim credit commensurate with their participation in a CME activity.